hanhanwu/Hanhan_Penetration_Testing_Practice/Machine_Learning_in_Penetration_Test/ReadMe.md

   ![foolbox attacks](https://github.com/hanhanwu/Hanhan_Penetration_Testing_Practice/blob/master/Machine_Learning_in_Penetration_Test/foolbox_attacks.PNG)
 * [EvadeML][15] - it is an evolutionary framework based on genetic programming, for automatically finding variants that evade detection by machine learning based malware classifiers.
   * Its website: https://evademl.org/
+* Generative Adversarial Networks
+  * Generative adversarial networks have the ability to generate images from a random noise.

 ## Other
 ### Bonet Detection